-Aylen Alvarez Flaunts Hourglass Figure In Curve-Hugging Black Mini-Dress For Scorching New Instagram Photos
+Aylen Alvarez Flaunts Hourglass Figure In Curve-Hugging Black Mini Dress For Scorching New Instagram Photos

 “As always, beautiful and cute and wonderful and amazing,” they added.

-And another seemed to think that Aylen would make an ideal romantic partner.
+Another admirer seemed to think that Aylen would make an ideal romantic partner.

 “Wow, love at first sight.
 My type of wife, baby doll,” they remarked.

+Several of the other commenters filled their messages with emoji to express their admiration for her.

-Aylen is likely used to getting these types of comments on her Instagram uploads.
-She got similar feedback on a previous post where she wore a nude latex mini-skirt paired with a bodysuit under an olive-green jacket.
+Aylen is likely used to getting these types of remarks on her Instagram uploads.
+She got similar feedback on a previous update where she wore a nude latex miniskirt paired with a bodysuit under an olive-green jacket.

-After revealing that the outfit was also from Fashion Nova, Aylen shared some inspirational words with her 3.7 million followers.
+After revealing that the outfit was also from Fashion Nova, she shared some inspirational words with her 3.7 million followers.

 “The time is right for us to ponder, reflect, meditate, and discover the world within our own minds,” she wrote.

-The post has been liked more than 40,000 times and more than 650 Instagram users have commented on it.
+The post has been liked more than 40,000 times and more than 650 Instagram users have left comments so far.